What are the Spiritual Exercises?

-Broom Tree Retreat and Conference Center is sustained by the donations of the retreatants.
+Broom Tree Retreat and Conference Center is sustained in large part by the donations of the retreatants.
 Each Broom Tree sponsored retreat is run by donation.
 We count on the generosity of our retreatants and trust in the providence of God.
-No one is turned away for financial reasons and there is no registration fee.
-All are welcome at Broom Tree.
-Broom Tree’s cost to provide meals and lodging for a Silent Retreat is $300/person ($100/day).
+No one is turned away for financial reasons, and there is no registration fee.
+All are welcome.
+Broom Tree’s cost to provide meals and lodging for a Silent Retreat is $390/person.
 We ask that you prayerfully consider this when making your donation.

-Donations can be made by credit card or check or cash.
+Donations can be made online at broom-tree.weshareonline.org; or by check or cash.
 Envelopes are provided for this purpose.
 Please make checks out to Broom Tree Retreat Center.

 What is included in the cost to attend?

-A private room with a private bath – Because the focus of our retreats is on personal contemplation, prayer and meditation, all retreatants are provided with an individual room with a comfortable, queen-sized bed, either a recliner or couch depending on the wing you are assigned and a private bath.
+A private room with a private bath – Because the focus of our retreats is on personal contemplation, prayer and meditation, all retreatants are provided with an individual room with a comfortable, queen-sized bed, a recliner or couch, and a private bath.
 Towels, sheets, and blankets are also provided.

 What should you bring to wear?